 - Protect your skin from extreme cold weather

 As we age there are many changes to the physical appearance and function of our skin.
-Extra care is required to maintain healthy skin for ourselves and for the older adult in our care.
+With extra care, it is possible to maintain healthy skin, regardless of age.